schoeberl/librelane/docs/source/getting_started/migrants/index.md

 ## Outputs

-Examining outputs for OpenLane 2.0+ is very different compared to previous versions.
+Examining outputs for LibreLane 2.0+ is very different compared to previous versions.

 ### Run Folders